Interstate 275 Florida

 Interstate 275 starts at a three-wye interchange with I-75 outside Palmetto and extends west through Terra Ceia to the tolled Sunshine Skyway Bridge across Tampa Bay.
 Northward the freeway winds through St. Petersburg to the eight lane wide Howard Frankland Bridge across Old Tampa Bay.
 The span turns I-275 east to Westshore in Tampa en route to the central business district and Downtown Interchange with Interstate 4.
 There the freeway turns almost due north through north Tampa to unincorporated areas of Lutz.
 Located along the Pasco County line at Wesley Chapel, the northern merge point of I-75/275 is known as the Apex.

-The original layout for the Tampa Bay Interstate network took Interstate 4 west from Tampa to St. Petersburg and Interstate 75 south from Pasco County to an end at the Downtown Interchange near Ybor City.
-Changes were made in 1971, when I-75 was routed southward over I-4 west from Downtown Tampa to Pinellas as part of its extended alignment south to Naples.
+The original layout for the Tampa Bay Interstate network took I-4 west from Tampa to St. Petersburg and I-75 south from Pasco County to the Downtown Interchange near Ybor City.
+Changes were announced by the U.S. Department of Transportation in January 1969, when I-75 was routed southward over I-4 west from Downtown Tampa to Pinellas as part of its extended alignment south to Naples.